Ghbbbbb/MCP/README.md

 ## Models
 Download Llama2 series models（provided by [codellama Project](https://github.com/meta-llama/codellama)）and ChatGLM2 models（provided by [ChatGLM2-6B Project](https://github.com/THUDM/ChatGLM2-6B)）

-Then download the P-tuning v2 weight file:
+Then download the P-tuning v2 weight file(fine-tuned on final code):
 - [BaiDu Cloud Drive](https://pan.baidu.com/s/1cuTCQmiQzp33NFfk682jFA) with code: 78wk

 Put all models in the `models`  directory and the structure of the file directory tree is shown below: